 Using Your Homemade Coleslaw Dressing Recipe

-Slaw refers to any type of shredded veggies.
-Classic coleslaw mix is typically shredded cabbage with a handful of shredded carrots mixed in.
 You can shred the veggies yourself, or buy a bag of coleslaw or broccoli slaw mix at most grocery stores near the packaged lettuce.
 Avoid the premixed dressings the package comes with, as they’re full of preservatives and generally don’t taste that great.
-I buy both shredded cabbage and broccoli slaw at my local grocery store and mix it with this dressing.
+I buy both shredded cabbage and broccoli slaw at my local grocery store and mix them with this homemade version of coleslaw dressing.

 Print